Plant & Animal Species Guide

-Explore this page to learn about the plants and animals found in the Exploration Green area and those that are native to Texas.
-Be sure to visit at different times of the year to see animals, insects, and plants that vary in population or appearance during the different seasons.
+Explore this page to learn about the plants and animals found at Exploration Green ("the Green") and those that are native to Texas.
+Be sure to visit at different times of the year to see animals, insects, and plants that vary in numbers or appearance during the different seasons.

 The information and images are derived from local naturalists as well as several organizations, particularly the National Audubon Society, Wildflower.org, Texas Parks & Wildlife, Texas A&M Forest Service, and Britannica.
 When possible, citations and links to specific external pages are made for further educational opportunities.

-The contents of this page were created by Ms. Amanda Morse as part of a Girl Scout Gold Award Project
+The contents of this page were created by Ms. Amanda Morse as part of her Girl Scout Gold Award Project.

 Trees